Line of Sight Calculations

 print(dust_bh_col_density)

-Line of sight optical depth¶
+Line of sight optical depth

 A special case of line of sight column density calculation is the calculation of line of sight optical depths (as described in (Vijayan+20)[https://ui.adsabs.harvard.edu/abs/2021MNRAS.501.3289V/abstract]).
 These compute the line of sight optical depth based on the dust column density along the line of sight of an emitting particle.

-methods for these calculations for stellar and black hole optical depths respectively.
-Unlike the arbitrary column densities, these methods will attach the optical depth to the component under the tau_v
+A galaxy contains get_stellar_los_tau_v and get_black_hole_los_tau_v methods for these calculations for stellar and black hole optical depths respectively.
+Unlike the arbitrary column densities, these methods will attach the optical depth to the component under the tau_v attribute as well as returning the optical depths.
+These methods require the dust opacity (kappa) and an SPH kernel.
+Below we demonstrate how to compute the optical depth for both galaxy components.

 [5]: